yury-lysogorskiy/lammps/doc/src/molecule.rst

 Format of a JSON molecule file
 """"""""""""""""""""""""""""""

 The format of a JSON format individual molecule file must follow the `JSON format <https://www.json.org/>`_, which evolved from the JavaScript programming language as a programming-language-neutral data interchange language.
-The JSON syntax is independent of its content, and thus the data in the file must follow suitable conventions to be correctly parsed during input.
+The JSON syntax is independent of its content, and thus the data in the file must follow suitable conventions to be correctly processed.
 LAMMPS provides a `JSON schema file
-<https://json-schema.org/>`_ to define those conventions so that files
+<https://json-schema.org/>`_ for JSON format molecule files in the
+:ref:`tools/json folder <json>` to represent those conventions.
+Using the schema file any JSON format molecule files can be validated.
-can be validated against the requirements.
-Validating a particular molecule file against this schema ensures that both, the syntax *and* the conventions are followed, but it **cannot** check whether the file contents are physically meaningful.
+Validating a particular JSON format molecule file against this schema ensures that both, the JSON syntax requirement *and* the LAMMPS conventions for molecule templates are followed.
+This is a formal check only and thus it **cannot** check whether the file contents are physically meaningful.

-Here is a simple example for the same TIP3P water molecule from above in JSON format and also using :doc:`type lables <labelmap>` instead of numeric types:
+Here is a simple example for the same TIP3P water molecule from above in JSON format and also using :doc:`type labels <labelmap>` instead of numeric types:

 .. code-block:: json